 - In a dutch oven, heat oil over medium and saute the onions until translucent, add the garlic, ginger, chili and spices and saute for 30 seconds to 1 minute.

-And that’s it, pictured below, is the finished chickpea stew.
+And that’s it, pictured below is the finished pot of chickpea stew.
 It’s an easy 30-minute weeknight meal made in 1 pot that’s both healthy and delicious!

-Serve with rice of choice – basmati, jasmine or brown rice all work well.
+- Grains: Serve with rice of choice – basmati, jasmine or brown rice all work well.
 Try this cilantro lime rice for over the top flavor.
 Couscous is also an option.
-I especially love it with quinoa for extra fiber and protein!
+I especially love it with quinoa for extra fiber and protein.

 Can chickpea stew be made in advance?